queenofdowntime/square-one/tutorials/fizzbuzz-tdd.md

 2 functions in and we are starting to see a pattern here, but let's leave off refactoring just a little while longer and move onto the last calculation.
-By now you should know the pattern, so go ahead and write 2 more tests for a function which knows if a number `is_divisible_by_three_and_five`.
+By now you should know the routine, so go ahead and write 2 more tests for a function which knows if a number `is_divisible_by_three_and_five`.

 Once you have all 6 tests passing, commit your work and push to github: